-You will next complete your Articles at a law firm which will continue for ten months.
+You will next complete your Articles at a law firm which will continue for up to 12 months (depending on your Province).
 In most Provinces, you will register with the Law Society as an Articling Student which your law firm will participate in and sign off on the number of hours you complete.
-At any time during the Articling Period, you can take the Barrister & Solicitor exam which is an open book, all day exam.
-Once the required number of hours of Articling is completed and the exam has been taken, you will pay your licensing fee and be admitted to the Bar (with a ceremony) and can then practice law.
+Depending on your Province, you may be required to take the Barrister & Solicitor exams, which are open book, all day exams.
+Some Provinces have Bar Admissions Programs with examinations and skills assessments embedded into them.
+Once the required number of hours of Articling is completed and any bar admissions program or bar exams are completed, you will pay your licensing fee and be admitted to the Bar (with a ceremony) and can then practice law.

 As a not-for-profit organisation, 100% of your Bond University tuition fees are re-invested in creating an elite five-star educational experience.